xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 ![brands.png]({{site.baseurl}}/attachments/ref_2LetICls/brands.png)

-Here the cart admin can change the order of apprearance of the brands the way he needs.
+Here the cart admin can change the order of appearance of the brands the way he needs.
 By default, the brands are sorted alphabetically.
 Also, it's possible to edit the existing brands and add new ones if required.

-To create a new brand click the **New brand** button, to edit an exisitng brand click the brand name in the list.
+To create a new brand click the **New brand** button, to edit an existing brand click the brand name in the list.
 The procedure is similar, in both cases you'll need to feel in the fields with the info and save the changes.

 You can specify the following info for your brands, the only required filed being the brand name:
 * **Brand name**: Use this field to specify or edit the brand name here.
 * **Brand logo** : Use this field to upload a brand logo here (you can do it either via a URL or directly from your computer).
-* **Description** : A brand description that will be displayed on the brands page.
+* **Description** : A brand description that will be displayed on the brand's page.
 * **Meta keywords** : The keywords to be used in the keywords META tag on the category page (for SEO purposes).
 * **Meta description** : The description to be used in the description META tag on the category page (for SEO purposes).
 * **Clean URL** : The product page Clean URL (for SEO purposes).